Also, if you are having thoughts of suicide, the number for the

 Suicide has been a popular topic of conversation here in Cincinnati this week.
 After a week-long search, missing UC student Brogan Dulle was discovered dead in the vacant house right next door to his apartment.
 The media first reported that he died of a self-inflicted gunshot wound, but later corrected themselves, saying that he was found hanging.
 The coroner confirmed the latter report.
 No matter the method, his death was ruled a suicide.

-Neighbors and loved ones gather outside Brogan Dulle's
+Neighbors and loved ones gather outside Brogan Dulle's apartment after his body was discovered next door. |

 The following day two friends and I went to the scene to pray, expecting to still find people there.
 We found a neighbor sitting outside on his porch and got to talk to him for a while (it was lovely), but other than that, we just saw a lot of people passing by.
 It was interesting to see how many people in their cars slowed down to look at the house.
 One man pulled over and just sat and stared at it for a while.
 To our surprise, there were still news crews hanging around.
 WLWT's reporter Jackie Congedo came over and talked to us, which was very pleasant.
 She asked me a couple of questions, which did not end up on the air, but one of her questions in particular really stuck out to me: